10 Halloween Urban Legends That Refuse to Die

 Kidnappers are out in full force on Halloween

 The truth: Kids aren’t at a greater risk of being kidnapped on Halloween than they are on any other day of the year.
 But it has happened, and those cases tend to get a lot of media attention.
 The fear of kidnappers on Halloween night has become so strong that it has inspired a new tradition: trunk-or-treat.
 HuffPost Canada reports that church groups were the first to start the trunk-or-treat activity, which limits trick-or-treating to a closed environment and subsequently makes the tradition safer for kids.
 Of course, parents can also trick-or-treat with their children to make sure they stay safe.
 Either way, if you have kids, make sure to check out these 10 trick-or-treating safety tips.

 That Halloween decoration is a real dead body

 This urban legend persists not just because people are splurging on expensive decorations but because it has some real-life backup.
 Thought Catalog details a number of stories in which people thought they were looking at a fake body but instead were looking at an actual victim of murder, suicide, or accidental death.
 As awful and tragic as those stories are, they are rare.
 The overwhelming majority of the time, those lifelike decorations are thankfully just decorations.

 Satanists sacrifice black cats on Halloween

 Still, some animal-adoption agencies believe that there is a rise in cat-related deaths and mutilations around the holiday and have subsequently banned black-cat adoptions until after it’s over.
 Another alleged problem: people buying black cats on impulse around Halloween or as holiday “props.”
 That said, animal experts say that you should worry more about the dangers that Halloween treats pose to your furry friends.
 Chocolate and candy sweetened with xylitol, for example, can be toxic to them.
-Next up: Check out these 13 ways Halloween is celebrated around the world.
+Next, here are 13 ways Halloween is celebrated around the world.